What is an accessible website?

-Access keys are keyboard shortcuts which allow the user to navigate around a website or a piece of computer software without having to use a mouse or other pointing device.
+Access keys are keyboard shortcuts that allow the user to navigate around a website or a piece of computer software without having to use a mouse or other pointing device.

 You can use the following access keys throughout our website.

-To use these shortcut keys hold down the Alt key (Windows) or Ctrl key (Apple) and then one of the keys in the table below.
-In some browsers, you may have to press Enter to confirm your choice.
+To use these shortcut keys hold down the 'Alt' key (Windows) or 'Ctrl' key (Mac) and then one of the keys in the table below.
+In some browsers, you may have to press the 'Enter' key to confirm your choice.

-- Access key 0 is provided for List of Access Keys.
+- Access key 0 is provided for the List of Access Keys.

 - Access key 1 is provided for Home.